Parenting

-How to Help Kids Cope With Grief
+Difficult Conversations: How to Help Kids Cope With Grief and Loss

 A friend once told me, “If you want to teach your kids about death, just watch a Disney movie.”
 She was right.
-My daughter was four years old the first time she asked about dying.
+My daughter was 4 years old the first time she asked about dying.
 We’d just watched The Lion King, and despite having seen Frozen and Cinderella, she didn’t quite grasp the concept of death until she witnessed the elephant graveyard paired with Mufasa’s demise.
 Soon after, she also started associating death with our aging dog and began asking a lot of questions about what happens after we die.

 My husband and I weren’t prepared for these hard conversations with our child yet, and she’d perseverate on it so much, it alarmed us enough to call her pediatrician.
 Like so many worries in parenting, her questions were well within the scope of “normal, especially for her age.”
-According to The New York Times, around age four kids can understand these four concepts surrounding death: nonfunctionality (your body doesn’t work anymore), universality (all living things die), irreversibility (once you die, you cannot come back), and inevitability (you cannot avoid death).
+According to The New York Times, around age 4, kids can understand these four concepts surrounding death: non-functionality (your body doesn’t work anymore), universality (all living things die), irreversibility (once you die, you cannot come back), and inevitability (you cannot avoid death).
 I hoped my kids would get a real-world introduction to these concepts in the same way I had: a pet goldfish flushed down the toilet.
 But life doesn’t always go according to plan.

 A Monday phone call at work thrust me into this sad reality as I listened in disbelief: my father had suffered a heart attack.
 It was sudden, it was unexpected, and it took his life.
 Shock and sadness settled deep within me as I realized I had only a few hours before our two daughters were due to be picked up at daycare.